ZUBOGU/BookStore/README.md

 # BookStore
-A distributed web application based on Java EE and Angular.
-Build REST API's with Java EE and consuming them with Angular.
+Turn a blank page into a web application!
+Develop a distributed web application based on two complementary technologies: Java EE and Angular.
+First, setup development environment, design domain model, map it to a relational database, bring transaction management, and then expose the business domain through a REST API.
+Along the way, make sure the integration tests always pass.
+Finally, once the REST API is tested, documented, and up-and-running, build an Angular front-end to interact with it through HTTP and JSon.

 ## Running the project
 Run wildFly service and upload .war file into development.
 You can retrieve REST API, i.e.